Ilobu

 Ilobu is a town and the administrative headquarters of Irepodun Local Government Area of Osun State, Nigeria.

-It is located in a sparsely forested area and is bounded on the north by Ifon-Osun, on the south by Osogbo, on the east by Oba and on the west by Erin-Osun.
-It is watered by Ojutu River, Erinle River, Konda River and a few other streams.
-The town is said to have been founded by Laarosin, a powerful warrior in the Old Oyo Empire.
-It has a population of about 30,825 (2006 census).
+It is located in a sparsely forested area and is bounded on the north by Ifon-Osun, on the south by Okinni, on the east by Oba and on the west by Erin-Osun.
+It is watered by Ojutu River, Erinle River, Konda River and a few other streams.It has a population of about 30,825 (2006 census).

 People and culture

 The Ilobu people's tradition and culture has to do with the way they live, govern themselves, their religion, language, dressing pattern, arts, festivals and the rules they set for themselves.
 They have a very strong sense of community and this has enhanced mutual understanding and meaningful development in the town.

 Arts and crafts

 Ilobu is a big arts and crafts centre in Nigeria.
-These include metal crafts, weaving, painting and sculpturing and leather work.
+These include metal crafts, blacksmithing, weaving, painting and sculpturing and leather work.
 The dyeing of clothes known as "adire" is well known in Ilobu.
 Adire is a special art of tying and dyeing of clothes to bring out unique designs.
 It is very popular all over the world.